kubernetes/enhancements/keps/sig-node/277-ephemeral-containers/README.md

   - API type(s): v1.Pod
   - Estimated increase in size: Additional `Container` for each Ephemeral container.
-This is expected to be negligible since these are created by manually by humans.
+This is expected to be negligible since these are created manually by humans.
   - Estimated amount of new objects: N/A

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**

-  When people add additional containers to a Pod, the pod will have additional containers to shut down and garbage collect when the Pod exits.
+  When users add additional containers to a Pod, the pod will have additional containers to shut down and garbage collect when the Pod exits.

 * **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**

   Not automatically.
-Use of this feature will result in additional containers running on kubelets.
+Use of this feature will result in additional containers running on kubelets, but it does not change the amount of resources allocated to pods.

 ### Troubleshooting